 Don't worry too much about choosing access permissions from the very beginning—you always update your PSAI users' settings later.
 If you decide that a certain custom role should have a different access level, then you can change it anytime.

 Is the feature you want grayed out?
-There's built-in logic to the selection, so certain checkboxes are automatically inactive if they cannot be chosen.
+Checkboxes are inactive if they cannot be chosen.
 For example, a user who cannot view any leads also cannot view any predictive insights (as shown in the screenshot above).

 Choosing the Right Access Permissions